marquesdavi/spring-boot-course/README.md

-# Spring Boot Course - Dan Vega
+# Spring Boot Course - Resources

 ### This repository shows all the projects and exercises made in the course.